alexandre-abrioux/golem-node/README.md

 ### 2. Run the Node

-Use `make up` to start the node in detached mode.
+Use `make up` to start the node in a detached mode.

 You can access the logs at all time by running `make logs`.